≪ Go to our review of Coffee Grinders

 Transferring coffee from the grinder to the brewer can be difficult.
 The Krups is just short of being the messiest grinder we tested, scoring a 2 for mess-free operation.
 After grinding, coffee is difficult and time consuming to brush out from the unit.
 You can save time and have a dingy smelling grinder with coffee residue inside of it, or try to be more thorough and end up getting coffee dust on the counter and on your hands—either way you lose.
 The other tested blade grinder, the Epica (pictured below and right), scored an 8 with its removable and hand-washable grinding compartment.

 The Krups Fast Touch is cheap.
 Really cheap.
-It also offers the benefits of a blade grinder to the user who only has "part time" counter space for another kitchen appliance or wants something they can take traveling.
-But it doesn't make good coffee.
+It is also quite small and portable, making it great for travelling and those that don't have much counter space.
+However, it doesn't make good coffee.
 This unit could work for someone looking for the lowest price and is willing to put more elbow grease into his or her morning routine.

 You totally get your money's worth when you buy this thing… because it's really cheap.
 For $20 you can't expect much from a grinder.
 It will grind coffee, but you'll need to do the rest.
 The Krups is worth its price, but the buyer should consider whether they are willing to fork out a few more pennies for something with greater value like the Epica, which could pay dividends in morning convenience for a list price only $2 more.
 As you can see below, the Epica (right) pops apart easily and makes transferring coffee to your brewer much easier than the Krups (left).